 What is an Untethered Shutter Release?

 First comes the modern-ish shutter release, with no strings attached (quite literally).
 It can easily connect to your camera by using infrared or Bluetooth.
 So how compatible is it with other camera models?

 Generally, manufacturers will always provide information about the model’s compatibility with devices.
 So, give that a check before buying.

-You may think that an untethered shutter release would be a no brainer purchase, right?
+You may think an untethered shutter release would be a no-brainer purchase, right?

 Secondly, you can take sights that would otherwise be impossible to take.
 This applies to shooting wildlife animals that actively avoid or attack humans on sight.
 This gadget will allow you to take tricky and dangerous shots at a safe distance.

 The tethered release is also widely known as the “cable release.”